joseeden/joeden/docs/007-Amazon-Web-Services/005-AWS-Disaster-Recovery/001-Disaster-Recovery-in-AWS.md

 ## Disaster

-- Disaster: any event that has a negative impact on a company's business continuity or finances
+- Disaster: any event that has a negative impact on a company's business continuity or finances.
-- Disaster Recovery (DR) is about preparing for and recovering from a disaster
+- Disaster Recovery (DR) is about preparing for and recovering from a disaster.
 - Disaster recovery solutions:
     - On-premise to on-premise: traditional DR, expensive
     - On-premise to cloud: hybrid recovery